Hale Purlieu figure of eight walk

 A figure of eight walk through Hale Purlieu, crossing streams and taking in great views across the Common’s valleys and mires.
 Look out for butterflies and dragonflies as you explore.
 Stonechats and dartford warblers can also be seen flying between the gorse bushes.

-The route crosses water at several points, so sturdy, waterproof boots are advised.
+The route crosses water at several points, so sturdy, waterproof boots or wellies are advised.
 Dogs need to be kept on a lead or under close control during ground nesting bird season (March – July).
 Livestock present - Take care, and keep your distance - Avoid getting between animals and their young - Please keep your dog on a short lead - If cattle or ponies approach please let your dog off the lead

 Head north east onto the common from the car park, picking up a gravel path through the gorse bushes that heads gently downhill towards the valley bottom, keeping left if the path forks.

 Reach the valley bottom and cross directly over the stream, which now has a new name - "Beetles Bottom" - thought up by the Beetles class of Hale Primary School 2017.
 Continue to pass under the large ornate pine tree and carry on slightly-right uphill towards a small patch of woodland.